-Beneficial Use Impairment Status Summary of Status and Next Steps Fish Consumption Advisories (BUI 1) Impaired All four management actions are underway.
-Mercury and PCBs data gap study analysis and interpretation were completed in 2023 with Technical Team review underway.
-Papers documenting the Hg and PCBs findings are in progress.
-Development of a multi-year fish tissue concentration study for Management Action 1.03 recovery monitoring of fish consumption advice is underway.
+Beneficial Use Impairment Status Summary of Status and Next Steps Fish Consumption Advisories (BUI 1) Impaired Three of four management actions are complete.
+Papers documenting the Hg and PCBs findings have been submitted for publication in scientific journals.
+A multi-year fish tissue concentration study for Management Action 1.03 recovery monitoring of fish consumption advice was funded and is underway.
 Degraded Fish and Wildlife Populations (BUI 2) Removed All six of the management actions are complete.
-A removal package was finalized and submitted to EPA in late 2022 and the BUI was formally removed in January 2023.
+The BUI was formally removed in January 2023.
 Fish Tumors and Deformities (BUI 3) Removed All three management actions are complete.
 This BUI was formally removed in February 2019.
-Degradation of Benthos (BUI 4) Impaired Post construction monitoring is the only management action in this BUI and sample collections will typically occur at multiple sites for two field seasons following construction.
+Degradation of Benthos (BUI 4) Impaired Post construction monitoring is the only management action in this BUI.
+Sample collections will typically start two field seasons following construction, unless other factors dictate a different schedule.
 Data collections focus on benthic macroinvertebrate and vegetative assemblages from both reference sites and within aquatic habitat restoration sites.
 Post-construction data are compared to previously collected pre-construction biological data and used to assess aquatic community response to habitat restoration improvements.
-In 2023, 60 stations within Kingsbury Bay and Grassy Point were sampled to complete the final benthic community assessment.
-Post-construction collections began at 40 th Ave West.
-The USACE delivered four memos assessing pre- and post-construction conditions that will be reviewed by the BUI Technical Team for inclusion in an eventual Degradation of Benthos BUI removal package in 2024.
-Additional field collections in 2023 included sediment cores extracted to help establish baseline sediment quality conditions in the estuary.
-Restrictions on Dredging (BUI 5) Impaired Nineteen of 29 management actions are complete.
-The remaining ten are underway.
-Site restoration was completed at Ponds behind Erie Pier (5.13) and Scanlon Reservoir (5.20.)
-The second of two years of dredging at Munger Landing (5.09) was completed.
-The Thomson Reservoir design is complete.
-Remedial Options Action Reports were drafted for the Oil Barge Dock Slip (5.21), Tower Avenue Slip (5.22), and General Mills Slip (5.23) and data gap assessments were started.
-The C Street Slip (5.03) and C. Reiss Coal Slip (5.29) advanced to the design stage.
+This past year, post-construction samples were collected at Kingsbury Bay, Grassy Point, 40 th Ave West, Spirit Lake/U.S. Steel and Ponds behind Erie Pier.
+Benthic community assessments for these sites are underway.
+The USACE has delivered benthos memos for the Hog Island, 21 st Ave W, St. Louis River/Interlake/Duluth Tar, and Radio Tower Bay sites.
+These memos will be reviewed by the BUI Technical Team and included as appendices in the BUI removal package along with summaries of each evaluated project.
+Restrictions on Dredging (BUI 5) Impaired Twenty-two of 29 management actions are complete.
+The remaining seven are underway.
+Site remediation and restoration was completed at C. Reiss Dock (5.29) and Munger Landing (5.09).
+Construction at the Thomson Reservoir started and will continue in 2025.
+Remedial Options Action Reports were completed for the Oil Barge Dock Slip (5.21), Tower Avenue Slip (5.22), and General Mills Slip (5.23) and the projects have advanced to the pre-design investigation phase.
+Partner recruitment is also underway.
+The C Street Slip (5.03) is at 60% design.
 Outstanding and recent datasets continue to be added to GLDIVER.
-BUI removal is slated for 2027.
 Excessive Loading of Nutrients and Sediments (BUI 6) Removed All five management actions are complete.
 The BUI was formally removed in April 2020.
-Beach Closings and Body Contact (BUI 7) Impaired Two management actions have been completed.
-The remaining four management actions are underway.
-A "no swimming" restriction is still present at US Steel/Spirit Lake site and "warning" restrictions are still present at Crawford Creek and Munger Landing.
-MPCA began developing justification memos to eliminate the body contact restrictions designations for US Steel/Spirit Lake and Munger Landing because the remediation work at those two sites is complete.
-BUI removal is dependent on body contact restrictions being lifted and is anticipated for 2027, after remediation is completed at Crawford Creek.
+Beach Closings and Body Contact (BUI 7) Impaired Four of the six management actions have been completed with the removal of body contact restrictions from Munger Landing and the US Steel/Spirit Lake site.
+A "warning" restriction is still present at Crawford Creek.
+BUI removal is anticipated for 2028 after remediation is completed at Crawford Creek and permit compliance is documented for wastewater and stormwater permittees within the SLRAOC.
 Degradation of Aesthetics (BUI 8) Removed All five management actions are complete.
 This BUI was formally removed in August of 2014.
-Loss of Fish and Wildlife Habitat (BUI 9) Impaired Thirteen management actions are complete.
-The remaining eight are underway.
-Progress including design, funding, and contracting continued at many project sites that are underway.
-Manoomin (wild rice) restoration continued with seeding 12,547 pounds on 51 acres.
-In-water construction at Pickle Pond was complete in 2023 with restoration and vegetation actions to continue in 2024.
-BUI removal is slated for 2027.
+Loss of Fish and Wildlife Habitat (BUI 9) Impaired Fifteen of the 21 management actions are complete with the remaining six actions underway.
+The Spirit Lake/U.S. Steel (9.01) and Pickle Pond (9.14) sites were completed this year.
+Despite poor seed availability in 2024, manoomin (wild rice) restoration continued with seeding 280 pounds on three acres in Kingsbury Bay.
+Herbivory management and monitoring continued and the 2014 Wild Rice Plan was updated as the St. Louis River Estuary Manoomin Restoration Stewardship Plan in March.